jjx323/IPBayesML/README.md

 # IPBayesML: Programs for Inverse Problems of PDEs with Bayesian and Machine Learning Methods

-## core: provide the basic components of coding statistical inverse problems;
+## core: provide the basic components of coding statistical inverse problems
 + probability.py
 + noise.py
 + model.py